7thzero/InferDockerRegistryHash/README.md

 # How do I use this?
 Ideally you'd step through the code to see how it works.
 You can also run it like this:
-  `./InferDockerRegistryHash redis:latest` (you can specify any dockerhub image out of the box)
+  `./InferDockerRegistryHash -ImageName redis:latest` (you can specify any dockerhub image out of the box)